2008 TC3: Recovered fragments

 A search of the impact zone that began on December 6, 2008, turned up 10.5 kg of rock in some 600 fragments.
 These meteorites are collectively named Almahata Sitta (المحطة ستة), which means "Station Six" and is a train station between Wadi Halfa and Khartoum, Sudan.
 This search was led by Peter Jenniskens from the SETI Institute, California and Muawia Shaddad of the University of Khartoum in Sudan and carried out with the collaboration of students and staff of the University of Khartoum.
 The initial 15 meteorites were found in the first three days of the search.
 Numerous witnesses were interviewed, and the hunt was guided with a search grid and specific target area produced by NASA's Jet Propulsion Laboratory in Pasadena, California.

 Samples of the Almahata Sitta meteorite were sent for analysis to a consortium of researchers led by Jenniskens, the Almahata Sitta consortium, including NASA Ames in California, the Johnson Space Center in Houston, the Carnegie Institution of Washington, and Fordham University in New York City.
 The first sample measured was an anomalous ultra-fine-grained porous polymict ureilite achondrite, with large carbonaceous grains.
-Reflectance spectra of the meteorite, combined with the astronomical observations, identified asteroid 2008 TC3 as an F-type asteroid class.
-These fragile anomalous dark carbon-rich ureilites are now firmly linked to the group of F-class asteroids.
+Reflectance spectra of the meteorite, combined with the astronomical observations, identified 2008 TC3 as an F-type asteroid.
+Fragile anomalous dark carbon-rich ureilites like in the Almahata Sitta meteorite are now firmly linked to the group of F-class asteroids.
 Amino acids have been found on the meteorite.
-The nanodiamonds found in the meteorite were shown to have grown slowly, implying that the source is another planet in the solar system.
+The nanodiamonds found in the meteorite were shown to have grown slowly, implying that the source is another planet in the Solar System.
 More recently, in December 2020, further studies on the fragments have been reported.
 These studies revealed an extremely rare form of hydrated crystals, in a fragment called AhS 202, known as amphibole, suggesting to the researchers that 2008 TC3 early on likely belonged to a very large Ceres-class dwarf planet.

 Richard Kowalski, who discovered the object, received a tiny fragment of Almahatta Sitta, a gift from friends and well-wishers on the Minor Planet Mailing List, which Kowalski founded in order to help connect professional and amateur astronomers.